m4rk-git/portfolio-website/README.md

 ## Credits
-The Code is based on the public GitHub project [3D Developer Portfolio](https://github.com/adrianhajdin/project_3D_developer_portfolio).
+The Code is based on the public GitHub project [3D Developer Portfolio](https://github.com/adrianhajdin/project_3D_developer_portfolio) by @adrianhajdin.